mdalai/self-driving-car-Model-Predictive-Control/README.md

 ## MPC
 ### Set up everything required for the MPC
 - Define the Horizon T by deciding on the N and dt.
 [N=10, dt=0.02].
    - The horizon T should be just a few seconds at most because the environment will change enough that it won't make sense to predict any further into the future.
-I tried with 5, 2, 1 seconds.
    - Number of Timesteps - N:  determines the number of variables optimized by the MPC.
 This is also the major driver of computational cost.
    - Dt: MPC attempts to approximate a continuous reference trajectory by means of discrete paths between actuations.
 Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.
+   - Tunning process:
+      - I tried T =  5 seconds.
+It didnot work.
+If I use large N and shorter dt, it is computationally expensive.
+If I use smaller N and longer dt, the cost function value is too big.
+So I decided to use 1 second.

 - Define vehicle model [x,y,psi,v,cte,psi_error].